seantdeitrich/PyGame-Template/README.md

 # PyGame Template
  A template used for my students to develop PyGames.
-Originally written by Doug Bergman and David Renton - Edited and Improved by Sean Deitrich
+A collaboration between Doug Bergman, David Renton, and Sean Deitrich.